 Naming Requirements: DBA vs. LLC

 A DBA name does not need to contain "LLC" or any other legal term.
-However, you must use the legal business name on all documents that are filed with the state and/or county where it will be registered.
+However, we recommend using the legal business name on all documents that are filed with the state and/or county where it will be registered.

 An LLC's legal name is typically more limited than a DBA name, so beginning a DBA with this type of information can help avoid confusion when filing paperwork for each entity at various locations throughout the country.